Monikshah/MLNCaptionVerification/data/README.md

 Other files are intermediate/resource files in training.

-1. coco_cmb_vrg and coco_dict.json: weakly supervised vrg along with its dictionary (offset -1 to its index for use)
+1. vrg_gated_att_model and coco_dict.json: weakly supervised vrg along with its dictionary (offset -1 to its index for use)
 2. coco_class_names: category to super-category mapping